rqkohistani/Hotel-website/README.md

 # Hotel-website
-## It is not completely responsive as far as having the max-width like the text does't go out of the page
+## THis is not a completely responsive website.
+However, as far as having the max-width like the text does't go out of the page is somhow responsive-
 **Basic css and html has beed used
 ### https://guides.github.com/features/mastering-markdown/